Taking Back Control: A New Era for Twitter DMs

 User Feedback and Flexibility

-Bressler and her team are committed to making the filter as flexible as possible, taking into account user feedback.
+The team is committed to making the filter as flexible as possible, taking into account user feedback.
 Some users have expressed a desire to manually block offenders, and the team is working to incorporate this feature.

 The Future of SafeDM

 The content filter is set to be released on February 14th, and thanks to the vast amount of data provided, the team has made significant progress in developing the filter.
-With an accuracy rate of over 99%, SafeDM is poised to revolutionize the way we interact on Twitter.
+With an accuracy rate of over 99%, this solution is poised to revolutionize the way we interact on Twitter.

 In a surprising turn of events, Bressler has received messages from dads, particularly those with daughters, who are grateful for her work on SafeDM.
 They’re happy to see someone taking action against online harassment, but sad that it’s necessary in the first place.